Programs and Resources

 Food for Thought Teaching and Learning Series

-This seminar and workshop series, often accompanied by lunch, promotes campus-wide dialogue and community-building on a range of teaching and learning topics and initiatives.
+This seminar and workshop series, often accompanied by light snacks, promotes campus-wide dialogue and community-building on a range of teaching and learning topics and initiatives.
 Some gatherings showcase teaching innovations of broad interest across disciplines, whether in the planning stage, work-in-progress, or completed.
 These include reports from faculty learning communities and professional learning communities looking to welcome others into their community of practice.
 Other gatherings introduce or disseminate particular teaching tools, methods, or resources, or might explore teaching and learning implications of particular policies.
 Outside speakers are also recruited to present on topics of strategic interest on our campus.
 Food for Thought gatherings are announced by email in Morgan Center newsletters and with announcements and event listings in the WPI Today daily compendium.
 All faculty, staff, and students are welcome to present and to attend.

 Institute on Teaching with Writing